NovaBro/League-of-Legends-Investigation/README.md

 #### Aggragate
-Looking at a small subset of the champions, we see the following.
+Looking at a small subset of the champions and pivoting the position column, we see the following.

 | position   |       Rell |    Darius |    Ekko |
 |-----------|-----------|----------|--------|